Anxiety and depression are common mental health problems among children too

 It’s a common misconception that young children and adolescents have no expression of intense emotion, and therefore are unlikely to experience common mental health issues such as depression or anxiety.

-The facts: At least four per cent of children under the age of seven years will experience depression and/or anxiety disorders during their childhood.
+At least four per cent of children under the age of seven years will experience depression and/or anxiety disorders during their childhood.

 In children aged eight and above, up till adolescence, the prevalence of depression goes up to nearly nine per cent.
 This is roughly the same prevalence of these disorders in adults.